 Board of Directors

 William Glick, Interim Warden, Forsyth Correctional Center

-Major Richard Carleton, Forsyth County Law Enforcement Detention Center
+Major Robert Whitaker, Forsyth County Law Enforcement Detention Center

 Our staff, board members and volunteers are available to speak to your church groups and civic clubs.
 Please Contact Forsyth Jail and Prison Ministries for more information.